 In 1999, the Southern Bronx River Watershed Alliance (SBRWA) was formed to work for the removal of the Sheridan Expressway and the transformation of the South Bronx into a model of sustainable land use, environmental justice, and economic viability.
 In addition to Pratt Center, SBRWA includes Mothers on the Move, The Point CDC, Tri-State Transportation Campaign, We Stay/Nos Quedamos, and Youth Ministries for Peace and Justice.

-Years of community meetings, neighborhood organizing, strategizing, modeling, coalition building and advocacy resulted in the Sheridan Expressway Community Plan, which was named one of the leading ideas for "Reinventing America's Cities” in 2012 by then New York Times architecture critic Nicolai Ourossoff.
-Major portions of the Community Plan were codified through a City-led process funded by US Department of Transportation that studied the relationship between the transportation network, land uses, and local residents and stakeholders, in a simultaneous and interconnected way.
+Years of community meetings, neighborhood organizing, strategizing, modeling, coalition building and advocacy resulted in the Community Plan for the Sheridan Expressway, which was named one of the leading ideas for "Reinventing America’s Cities” in 2012 by then New York Times architecture critic Nicolai Ourossoff.
+Major portions of the Community Plan were codified through a City-led process funded by U.S. Department of Transportation that studied the relationship between the transportation network, land uses, and local residents and stakeholders, in a simultaneous and interconnected way.